Home / barry-bonds-net-worth-fame-and-professional-career

 Professional career

-Draft and Minor Leagues
+· Draft and Minor Leagues

-In the 1985 Major League Baseball draft, Bonds was selected by the Pittsburgh Pirates with the sixth overall selection.
+In the 1985 Major League Baseball draft, Barry Bonds baseball card was selected by the Pittsburgh Pirates with the sixth overall selection.
 He signed with the Carolina League's Prince William Pirates and received the league's July 1985 Player of the Month.
 He hit 311 in 44 games for the Pacific Coast League's Hawaii Islanders in 1986.

-San Francisco Giants (1993–2007)
+· San Francisco Giants (1993–2007)

 1993 season

 Bonds left the Pirates in 1993 to sign a lucrative free agent contract with the Giants, with whom his father had played for the first seven years of his career and with whom his godfather Willie Mays played 22 of his 24 Major League seasons.
 The contract was worth a then-record $43.75 million over six years.
+Barry Bonds baseball card worth is $10.02 in 1986.

 1994 season